rbind/blog.jemu.name/content/posts/2019/2019-09-05-bookdown-is-neat-and-automation-is-hard/index.md

   target_branch: gh-pages
 ```

-The steps are executen in order of appearance.
+The steps are executed in order of appearance.
 As there's only 3, and they're named `before_script`, `script` and `deploy`, they're probably pretty self-explanatory.
 You might stumble over this part though:

 ```yaml